caringbridge/caringbridge.github.io/_posts/2014-06-16-database-patterns.markdown

 the `Post` mapper and `Comment` mapper are available wherever they might be needed.

-Sadly, We haven't seen a good way around this problem yet.
+Sadly, we haven't seen a good way around this problem yet.
 Mapping relational data to objects and classes is hard, and it seems that fancy design patterns can only get us so far.